 - Supporting Teaching and Learning in Physical Education and School Sport

-This qualification supports the achievement of the employee rights and responsibilities element of apprenticeship programmes in the Active Leisure and Learning sector, a mandatory outcome for achievement of the programme.
+The 1st4Sport Level 3 Award in Employment Awareness in Active Leisure and Learning supports the achievement of the employee rights and responsibilities element of apprenticeship programmes in the Active Leisure and Learning sector, a mandatory outcome for achievement of the programme.

 - 1st4sport Qualifications